Ty Harrington

-Ty Lee Harrington (born July 16, 1964) is a former American baseball player and coach.
+Ty Lee Harrington (born July 16, 1964) is an American former baseball player and coach.
 He served as the head baseball coach at Texas State University from 2000 through the 2019 season.
-Under Harrington, the Texas State Bobcats to three NCAA Tournament appearances, two Southland Conference baseball tournament championships, and three Southland Conference baseball regular season championships.
+Under Harrington, the Texas State Bobcats to three NCAA tournament appearances, two Southland Conference baseball tournament championships, and three Southland Conference baseball regular season championships.
 Harrington is the most victorious coach in program history.

 Early life and education

 Ty Lee Harrington was born in Pasadena, Texas, where his parents Lee Pickens Harrington and Elaine Cezeaux Harrington were teachers in the local school district.
 The family later moved to Waco, Texas, when Lee became an assistant coach at Baylor.
 Ty Harrington graduated from Midway High School in Waco in 1983.

 Harrington attended the University of Texas at Austin, where he lettered with Texas Longhorns baseball in 1986 and 1987 as an infielder under head coach Cliff Gustafson.
 Harrington was a team captain as a senior on the 1987 team that made the College World Series.